-- Played with in the first of The Mummy Trilogy.
-When the three protagonists finally open up the Sarcophagus, cue the explosion of dust, momentary scare chord, and the corpse snapping out at the trio.
+- Played with when the three protagonists finally open up the sarcophagus, cue the explosion of dust, momentary scare chord, and the corpse snapping out at the trio.
 The Heroine screams for a second, before sighing, "Oh, I hate it when they do that!"

 - Invoked in-universe in National Lampoon's Class Reunion, where the killer sets a Peek-A Boo Corpse on a rope swinging across the auditorium's stage like a pendulum, thus freaking out the attendees en masse.

 - In the "Black Hair" segment of the Japanese horror film Kaidan, the samurai makes an unfortunate discovery after a passionate night with the wife he had abandoned.